jundalisay/spblist/content/en/research/descartes/man/article-30.md

 ---
-heading: Section 30
+heading: Articles 30-31a
 title: "Ideas and Memory"
 # date: 2022-01-29
-weight: 24
+weight: 46
 description: "That obliquity serves the formation of the ideas of objects which strike the senses"
 image: "/covers/man.jpg"
 writer: